jharasaki/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-Working Directory: /home
+- Working Directory: /home
-Explanation: The command changes the directory to the directory put in as an argument.
+-Explanation: The command changes the directory to the directory put in as an argument.
-Not an error.
+- Not an error.

 **File as an Argument**